sai-annadi/Cancer-detection-using-nlp/README.md

 # Cancer-detection-using-naviesbayes
-To detect the type of cancer from the user input in the webform.
+To detect the type of cancer from the user input in the webform.Webplatform is created using streamlit package available in python.